Killing of Nahida and Samar Anton: Israeli response

-Other reactions

 The Israeli military said it had not targeted the church and that church representatives had not mentioned an attack or civilian deaths when they spoke to the IDF on the morning of 16 December.
-Tal Heinrich, a spokeswoman from Prime Minister Binjamin Netanyahu denied that there had been any fighting the area of the church.
+Tal Heinrich, a spokeswoman from Prime Minister Benjamin Netanyahu denied that there had been any fighting the area of the church.
 Deputy Mayor of Jerusalem Fleur Hassan-Nahoum, speaking on LBC, was asked about reports of snipers outside the church, and she responded by falsely claiming there are no churches in Gaza and that Christians had been driven out by Hamas.

+Palestinian response

+Mitri Raheb, a Palestinian Lutheran pastor in Bethlehem, told reporters that the deaths were heartbreaking and that it made people angry, referencing other attacks by the IDF on Gaza's churches such as the Church of Saint Porphyrius attack which damaged Gaza's oldest Greek Orthodox church and killed at least 18 people.

 Bishop Atallah Hanna, the Greek Orthodox Archbishop of Sebastia, publicly dismissed her assertions by noting that the presence of Gazan Christians had been attested for centuries.
 Hassan-Nahoum later backtracked and confessed she had seen no reports.

+Western response

-Italian Foreign Minister Antonio Tajani condemned the killings, saying: "An (Israeli) sniper shot two women inside a church.
-This has nothing to do with the fight against Hamas because the terrorists are certainly not hiding in Christian churches."
-British member of Parliament, Layla Moran who has family members sheltering in the church's grounds spoke out about the attack and deaths on social media stating her family members were "beyond desperate and terrified."
+Italian Foreign Minister Antonio Tajani condemned the killings, saying: "An [Israeli] sniper shot two women inside a church.
+This has nothing to do with the fight against Hamas because the terrorists are certainly not hiding in Christian churches".

+British member of Parliament, Layla Moran who has family members sheltering in the church's grounds spoke out about the attack and deaths on social media stating her family members were "beyond desperate and terrified".